facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/writing_layers.rst

 Fixed TC, varying input sizes
 -----------------------------

-A TC definition can be reused but will trigger recompilatopm for different size combinations.
+A TC definition can be reused but will trigger recompilation for different size combinations.
 While we recommend tuning independently for each TC and input size variation, the best options found for a particular TC and input size combination may transfer well to another input size (especially if